ganrad/openai-api-router/README.md

 1. Build the API Gateway container image.

    Review the container image build script `./Dockerfile`.
 Make any required updates to the environment variables.
 The environment variables can also be passed to the docker engine at build time.
 To do this, you can modify the provided container build script `./scripts/build-container.sh`.
 After making the updates to this build shell script, run the script to build the API Gateway container image.
-See command below.
+See command snippet below.

    ```bash
    # Run the container image build